 I was interviewed for the Arkansas Democrat-Gazette's July 27, 2022 podcast Capitol and Scott by Lara Farrar.
 You can find the transcript and the 34-minute podcast here.

-You can see a thorough discussion of my video, with a Q&A session, on the Mission Ivorybill YouTube channel.
+You can see a thorough discussion of my video from February 14, 2022, with a Q&A session, on the Mission Ivorybill YouTube channel.
+The presentation goes until about 1 hour and 12 minutes, followed by about 45 minutes of Q&A.

 Here are links to an article that I was interviewed for: